 With your will in place, another document that can help guide your estate is a letter of intent.
-While a will provides legal directives, you can provide a more personal voice by giving additional written instructions.
+While a will provides legal directives, the written instructions in a letter of intent can provide a more personal voice.

 A letter of intent is not an official legal document, nor can it override your will.
 However, the letter can work in tandem with your other estate documents.